dentremor/Software-Defined-Infrastrucure/doku.md

 ##### No Authentication vs. Authentication?

-When you are authenticated on the LDPA-server, you can see all data which belongs to your user.
+When you are authenticated on the LDAP-server, you can see all data which belongs to your user.
 When you are not authenticated you can also see all data with the exception of the `matrikelNr`.

 #### Set up an OpenLdap server